-Mark Brooks - Chair Philip Carey Gary Ferguson Brian Douglass Christine Scott Andrew Douthwaite
+Mark Brooks - Chair Philip Carey Gary Ferguson Brian Douglass Christine Scott Andrew Douthwaite Mark Dobing

-The committee met on two occasions during 2020.
+The committee met on two occasions during 2021.

-During 2020 the committee performed the following tasks:-
+During 2021 the committee performed the following tasks:-

-- Reviewed the Society's investment strategy, financial performance and estimated solvency position following the falls in the equity markets and the actions taken by the Society in response to this - Reviewed the effectiveness of the marketing strategy including the development of a social media campaign. - Reviewed the development of a new Customer Relationship Management (CRM) system for the Society.
-Development was suspended until covid-19 restrictions were lifted and testing could recommence
+- Reviewed the Society's investment strategy, financial performance and estimated solvency position following the movements in the equity markets and the actions taken by the Society in response to this. - Reviewed the effectiveness of the marketing strategy including the development of a social media campaign. - Reviewed progress on the development of the CRM system.